Codecademy/docs/content/pytorch/concepts/tensors/terms/linspace/linspace.md

 - `end`: The ending value to be used.
 - `steps`: The number of steps to be taken between the starting and ending values.

-This function is particularly useful when you need to create a tensor of equally spaced points for plotting graphs or for other numerical computations.
+This function is particularly useful when there is a need to create a tensor of equally spaced points for plotting graphs or for performing other numerical computations.

 ## Example